 One unique consideration with Dynamic Head Support Hardware is leverage.
 The hardware utilizes a series of links to achieve the desired height of the head pad itself.
 This total length of links will vary with the height of the client and where the hardware is mounted on the back of the seating system.
 The longer the length, the more leverage is present.
 Increased leverage creates more force against the elastomers.
 If the lever arm is long, a firmer elastomer may be required.

 As with all of our dynamic components, it is important to check the elastomers at least once a year for wear.
 If more movement is present than when the Dynamic Head Support Hardware was installed, the elastomer most likely needs to be replaced.

-The ability to vary resistance better meets an individual’s unique needs.
-Although all of our Dynamic Components come standard with elastomers and/or springs, it is critical to evaluate the level of resistance required at installation and fitting with the client.
+The ability to vary resistance meets an individual’s unique needs.
+Although all of our Dynamic Components come standard with default elastomers and/or springs, it is critical to evaluate the level of resistance required at installation and fitting with the client.